tonimichel/webkitpony/docs/webview_class.rst

 ###################################

-The webview object is comparable with the request and response of a django request/response cycle and always passed as first parameter to any view.
+The webview object is comparable with the request and response objects of a django request/response cycle and is always passed as first parameter to any view.
 The public interface provides the following methods and attributes: